 Here are some great responses we have heard this year within our summer theater camps for kids that we wanted to share with you.
 Maybe you’ll find them helpful as well.

 “Wow, you’ve improved so much since last time.”

 “Thank you.”
 (Simple, huh!?)

 When it comes to bridging the gap between school years, there is a reason Ghostlight shines as the number one choice.
-Our theater programs for youth campers make sure that while campers are growing as actors and theater kids, they also grow in respect, confidence, and independence.
-By practicing kindness in rehearsals and classes, they aren’t just becoming nicer, they are paving the way forward to successful careers and relationships down the road.
-By working from a place of kindness, even hard conversations become easier.
+Our theater programs for youth campers ensure that while campers grow as actors and theater kids, they also grow in respect, confidence, and independence.
+By practicing kindness in rehearsals and classes, they aren’t just becoming nicer, they are paving the way to successful careers and relationships.
+Working from a place of kindness makes even hard conversations more manageable.

-Campers within our performing arts camps for kids learn to give and receive feedback by hearing what they did successfully and then learning how they can build on that to move forward.
-Directors, choreographers, designers, and teachers at Ghostlight learn to praise growth over talent.
-This is because talent will vary and is really hard to discern all the time, but change and growth are noticeable.
-By mirroring that back to campers at the moment, campers begin to notice it in each other and then in themselves.
+Campers within our performing arts camps for kids learn to give and receive feedback by hearing what they did successfully and then learn how they can build on that to move forward.
+Ghostlight's directors, choreographers, designers, and teachers learn to praise growth over talent.
+This is because talent will vary and is hard to discern all the time, but change and growth are noticeable.
+By mirroring that back to campers at the moment, campers begin to notice it in each other and themselves.

 This is an actual conversation I had this summer.
 (No lie!
 I had this conversation!)

 “Whoa!
 Wait.
 That’s huge.
 Is that something you weren’t expecting to do?”